gangdong/gangdong.github.io/_posts/2020-01-09-Fingerprint-impl-AN8.0.markdown

 description: Fingerprint framework of Android 8.0 introduction.
 keywords: Fingerprint framework/Android 8.0
 ---
-Since Android 8.0, Android has fully introduced HIDL layer into the framework.
-The purpose is to separate vendor partition from system partition, so that Android is capable to upgrade framework through OTA without recompiling HAL.
+Since Android 8.0, Android has fully introduced the HIDL layer into the framework.
+The purpose is to separate vendor partition from system partition so that Android is capable to upgrade the framework through OTA without recompiling HAL.
 Correspondingly, the framework of fingerprint has also been reconstructed.
-This page will give a introduction about the difference of the fingerprint framework between android 7.0 (and early version) and android 8.0 (and later version).
+This page will give an introduction about the difference in the fingerprint framework between android 7.0 (and early version) and android 8.0 (and later version).

 After the study of the previous three articles, <br>
 [Android Fingerprint Framework (1)]({{site.baseurl}}/android/fingerprint/2019/10/03/Fingerprint-frmk1.html)<br>
 [Android Fingerprint Framework (2)]({{site.baseurl}}/android/fingerprint/2019/12/07/Fingerprint-frmk2.html)<br>
 [Android Fingerprint Framework (3)]({{site.baseurl}}/android/fingerprint/2019/12/21/Fingerprint-frmk3.html)<br>

-we have had a discussion of the fingerprint framework on the android 7.0 in previous blogs, here give a short summary for anyone who has not read these articles yet. <br>
+we have discussed the fingerprint framework on android 7.0 in previous blogs, here give a summary for anyone who has not read these articles yet. <br>

 {% include toc.html %}

 ## fingerprint framework in Android 7.0
-This diagram is the fingerprint framework on the android platform, I have presented in other article and copied here.
+This diagram is the fingerprint framework on the android platform, which I have presented in another article and copied here.

 ![framework]({{site.cdn_baseurl}}/assets/image/android-fingerprint-framework-framework.png){: .center-image }

-From the top layer, the fingerprint application will start the work flow and this is the fingerprint management entry defined by Android system layer.
+From the top layer, the fingerprint application will start the workflow and this is the fingerprint management entry defined by the Android system layer.
-In the framework internal, some tasks will be done to handle the request from application.
+In the framework internal, some tasks will be done to handle the request from the application.

-1. `init.rc` starts up the `Fingerprintd` process during the system boot up. `Fingerpringd` then register `IFingerprintDaemon` remote service to `ServiceManager`.
+1. `init.rc` starts up the `Fingerprintd` process during the system boot-up. `Fingerpringd` then register `IFingerprintDaemon` remote service to `ServiceManager`.

 2. System Server will start fingerprint system service `FingerprintService`.<br>
 **SystemServer.java**